swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Revert_and_branch.md

-## git branch : Listing, Creating, and Deleting Branches
+## `git branch`: Listing, Creating, and Deleting Branches

-Branches are parallel instances of a repository that can be edited and version controlled in parallel.
-They are useful for pursuing various implementations experimentally or maintaining a stable core while developing separate sections of a code base.
+Branches are parallel instances of a repository that can be edited and version-controlled in parallel.
+They are useful for experimenting with different ideas, for maintaining a stable core while testing developing new features.

-Without an argument, the **branch** command lists the branches that exist in your repository.
+Without an argument, `git branch` lists the branches that exist in your repository.

     $ git branch
     * master

 The master branch is created when the repository is initialized.
-With an argument, the **branch** command creates a new branch with the given name.
+With an argument, `git branch` creates a new branch with the given name.

     $ git branch experimental